-• the stated policies and objectives for the portfolio and the operation of those policies in practice.
-In particular, whether management's strategy focuses on earning contractual interest revenue, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of the liabilities that are funding those assets or realising cash flows through the sale of the assets;

-• the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed;

-• how managers of the business are compensated - e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected.

-• the frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
-However, information about sales activity is not considered in isolation, but as part of an overall assessment of how the Group's stated objective for managing financial assets is achieved and how cash flows are realized.
+- The stated policies and objectives for the portfolio and the operation of those policies in practice.
+In particular, whether management's strategy focuses on earning contractual interest revenue, maintaining a particular interest rate profile, matching the duration of the financial assets to the duration of the liabilities that are funding those assets or realising cash flows through the sale of the assets; - How the performance of the portfolio is evaluated and reported to the Group's management; - The risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - How managers of the business are compensated e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected. - The frequency, volume and timing of sales in prior periods, the reasons for such sales and its expectations about future sales activity.
+However, information about sales activity is not considered in isolation, but as part of an overall assessment of how the Bank's stated objective for managing financial assets is achieved and how cash flows are realized.

-Solely Payments of Principal and Interest (SPPI) Assessment
+Solely Payments of Principal and interest (SPPI) Assessment